Aidan A. Kelly: Early life and education

-Writing career and professional life
+Professional career

 After graduating from San Francisco State in 1964, Kelly worked as an editor for Stanford University Press.
 He returned to San Francisco State in 1966, where he completed a master's degree in creative writing in 1968.
 From then, until 1973, Kelly worked for publisher W. H. Freeman and Company.
 At the end of 1973, he left W. H. Freeman to begin working on a Ph.D. at the Graduate Theological Union (GTU) in Berkeley.
 He also started his own business as a consulting editor at this time.

 While working on his Ph.D. during 1974 and 1975, Kelly was able to study pages from an early Book of Shadows, purportedly typed by Gerald Gardner as well as a manuscript titled “Ye Bok of ye Art Magical” from Gardner's former Museum of Witchcraft, then owned by Ripley's, now owned by the Wiccan Church of Canada.
 He hoped to use these materials to reconstruct a history of how Gardner founded modern Wicca.
 The resulting manuscript was used to satisfy his comprehensive examination topic in Sociology of Religion for his doctorate program at GTU.
 Although Kelly wrote the manuscript under contract to Llewellyn Publications, it was declined by Llewellyn as "too difficult and scholarly."
 He offered the book to other publishers without success.

 In 1976, Kelly sought help from Alcoholics Anonymous.
 He withdrew from participation in the Neo-Pagan community in 1977 and became a practicing Roman Catholic from 1978 until 1987.
 However, as Kelly explained in a 2006 interview with Lisa Harris of Widdershins, he "never stopped being a witch; I just stopped practicing for a while."